 What this means is that while you may need to pee more after taking caffeine in a pre-workout, it won't dehydrate your muscles or other organs.

-At the same time, it could negate some of the planned pre-exercise water intakes, and that's where people can end up with less water available to counteract sweating in the gym.
+In addition, it might neutralize some of the pre-exercise water intakes, leaving them with less water on hand to deal with sweating in the gym.

 "Drinking caffeine-containing beverages as part of a normal lifestyle doesn't cause fluid loss in excess of the volume ingested."